Nuka-AI/nuka-ai.github.io/docs/index.md

 ## Investigating Security in AI Orchestration Frameworks

 Welcome to the central research hub for the **Nuka AI Research Series**.
-This initiative, led by **JDP Security**, focuses on identifying critical vulnerabilities and architectural trust gaps in modern AI systems.
+This initiative, led by **JDP Security**, focuses on identifying architectural trust gaps and critical persistence vectors in modern AI ecosystems.

 ---